 Wonder what to do with your old photos and documents?
 Make space in your home and preserve your mementos with our step-by-step guide.

 To digitize your life, you have the choice: get your most important documents and photos scanned by a professional company or do the scanning yourself.

 We did the scanning ourselves with the help of the Epson Perfection V370 Photo Scanner.
 We used a different model initially but swapped to this one as it allowed us to scan documents, photos AND Sandra’s 35mm negatives, which the scanner turned into positive digital images of sufficient quality.

 Portable Document Scanning

 To remain paperless after having digitized your most important photos and documents, we use and recommend the Office Lens smartphone app and its in-built scanning feature.
 You can scan any receipt, invoice and other physical documents you may have and automatically store it as a PDF file.

 - Capture a photo of a document and convert it into a clean, rectangular PDF.

 - Scan multiple pages and save them in the same PDF file.

 - Take photos through the app and save them as JPG files.

-- Save the file to a specific Dropbox folder or the default one.
+- Save the file to the default folder.